gratipay/gratipay.com/www/about/policies/terms-of-service.md

      When you access third-party websites linked to from the Service, you do so at your own risk.
 Gratipay does not review, control, or endorse those sites.

-1. License to Your content
+1. License to Your Content

   1. You retain your rights to any content you provide through the Service.
      When you provide content through the Service, you grant to Gratipay a